-With every year, purchasing KTM train tickets becomes more and more difficult, but this new development is the champion among all difficulties.
+With every passing year, purchasing KTM train tickets becomes more and more difficult, but this new development is the champion among all difficulties.
 Tested since the afternoon of Friday, 29 November 2019, the KTMB E-Ticket System has been inaccessible due to an error message logging the Client IP (mine), Attack ID, and Message ID.

 Thinking nothing of it, assuming it’s just an error, I just waited, only realising it might be an IP ban by some comments on RailTravel Station’s Facebook Page yesterday (30 November 2019).

 Despite being able to log in yesterday using a VPN, as of today, 1 December 2019, my foreign account has also been locked out of the KTMB E-Ticket System despite being able to access the login page using a VPN.
+My foreign account is working again, despite the need for a VPN to access the KTMB E-Ticket System.
+My foreign account is now working normally in Singapore and Malaysia to access the KTMB E-Ticket System.

 Trying to log in to the KTMB E-Ticket System overseas (in Singapore)